Practical guide

 Legal Status of VPNs in Spain

 Using a VPN is entirely legal in Spain.
 There are no laws prohibiting the encryption of your personal data or the masking of your IP address.
-However, using a VPN to engage in illegal activities—such as downloading copyrighted material via P2P networks in a manner that violates Spanish law—remains illegal.
-Most VPN providers operate under a "no-logs" policy, meaning they do not track your activity, providing an additional layer of privacy from local Internet Service Providers (ISPs) like Movistar, Vodafone, or Orange.
+However, using a VPN to engage in illegal activities, such as downloading copyrighted material via P2P networks in a manner that violates Spanish law, remains illegal.
+Most VPN providers operate under a "no-logs" policy, meaning they do not track your activity.
+This provides an additional layer of privacy from local Internet Service Providers (ISPs) like Movistar, Vodafone, or Orange, in accordance with data protection standards outlined by the Agencia Española de Protección de Datos.

 Choosing the Right VPN for Andalucía